Best ultrabook and portable lightweight laptop in 2025

 Given the multitude of excellent premium ultrabooks out there, I’ve also put up together this list of honorary mentions in this segment, with links towards our detailed reviews and guides.

-And don’t forget this section only touches on premium clamshell ultrabooks, and we’re also covering the value options and the 2-in-1 convertibles further down.Soem of the other premium options: Asus ZenBook S13, MS Surface Laptop and LG Gram
+And don’t forget this section mostly touches on premium clamshell ultrabooks, and we’re also covering the value options and the 2-in-1 convertibles further down.Soem of the other premium options: Asus ZenBook S13, MS Surface Laptop and LG Gram

 The best-value ultrabooks and thin-and-light laptops